 There are three unique features which make the vowel sounds distinctively Spanish.

 - Vowels sound the same regardless of location in a word

 Since we all speak our native languages without thinking about the movements in our mouth, you probably can’t feel what direction your tongue is moving when you speak.
-That’s why the first step is developing an awareness and control over your tongue’s movement.
+That’s why the first steps to improving spanish pronunciation is developing an awareness and control over your tongue’s movement.
 Let’s start by examining the vowels in more detail.

 A – mala, nada, más

 The A vowel is towards the bottom-back part of our mouth.
 For this, our tongue needs to come further down and further

 forward than in English.

 This sound is slightly more open (tongue lower in mouth) and frontal (tongue closer to teeth) than the vowel sound in the American English words jot, poppa, Ana.

 It’s common for people to have the tendency to close this vowel (as explained in the next section).
 So be sure to always exaggerate its openness by lowering your jaw as much as possible when saying this sound.

 This audio compares the English and Spanish Pronunciation of the name “Ana.”
 Mimic my pronunciation so that you can feel the difference.